It is a Tuesday.

 We, her children, take turns sitting with her.

 She is never alone.
-She has many children, and they sit with her.
+She has many children, and they sit with her and hold her in the soft places of their hearts.

 By noon, silence arrives one last time, flowing into every space of her room.
 And before long, silence swallows sound and color and seconds and equations and entire stanzas of old poetry, leaving new words.
 The sheets are breathless.
 The room is bruised.